kathoffman/lmtp-tutorial/README.md

 ### About the application

-[Hoffman et al, 2023]() provides numerous examples of types of research questions which can be answered within the proposed framework, and then goes into more depth with one of these examples---specifically, estimating the effect of delaying intubation on critically ill COVID-19 patients' mortality.
+[Hoffman et al.]() provides numerous examples of types of research questions which can be answered within the proposed framework, and then goes into more depth with one of these examples---specifically, estimating the effect of delaying intubation on critically ill COVID-19 patients' mortality.
 The study design is retrospective and uses electronic health records of 3,059 patients hospitalized with COVID-19 at New York Presbyterian hospital between March 1 and May 15, 2020.
 The exposure is categorical and time-varying, and the outcome is also time-to-event with informative right-censoring.
 Adjustment set includes dozens of baseline and time-varying confounders.
 The estimator is a sequentially doubly robust (SDR) estimator which utilizes regressions for the exposure and outcome.
 These exposure and outcome regressions utilized a superlearner ensemble of flexible machine learning regressions.

 ## Repository contents